narendra-aem/dc-demostore-cli/README.md

 ## Description

-**demostore** is a command line interface application to manage an installation of the Amplience Demo Store (demostore).
+`dc-demostore-cli` or CLI alias **demostore** is a command line interface application to manage an installation of the Amplience Demo Store (demostore).
 It builds on top of the [Amplience DC CLI](https://github.com/amplience/dc-cli) and [Amplience Management APIs](https://amplience.com/docs/api/dynamic-content/management/)

 Run `demostore --help` to get a list of available commands.

+> See [v2.0.0 Changes](docs/v2.0.0-changes.md) if you already have an existing version of demostore that you wish to update.

 <!-- MarkdownTOC levels="2,3" autolink="true" -->
 - [Prerequisites](#prerequisites)